-The BMI codes 22K1. to 22KE. have been removed from the specification this year in favour of the BMI centile codes 22K9%, which provide a truer assessment of obesity in children.
-The only code selected to indicate morbid obesity in children is now...
+BMI centile codes (22K9%), provide a truer assessment of obesity in children than calculated BMI.
+While a recorded BMI of ≥40 will select a morbidly obese adult, the only code selected to indicate morbid obesity in children is...

 22K9J Child Body Mass Index greater than 99.6th centile